MCSManager/Documentation/setup_java_edition.md

 After creating the instance, navigate to the instance console and start it by clicking the `Start` button located in the top-right corner.

-## ELUA
+## EULA

 ::: warning
-If you do not agree to the Mojang's End-User License Agreement (ELUA), you will not be able to start your server.
+If you do not agree to the Mojang's End-User License Agreement (EULA), you will not be able to start your server.
 :::

 To start the server for the first time, you must accept the `End-User License Agreement (EULA)`.
-To accept ELUA, go to `Configuration Files`, and you will see `elua.txt`, click `edit` and select `yes`.
+To accept EULA, go to `Configuration Files`, and you will see `eula.txt`, click `edit` and select `yes`.

 If you can't find this file, try starting your server.